LIVE video is obviously the way to go with the reach you can achieve…

 …but what if you’re simply not ready to take that plunge?
 Or you’re having a bad hair day (or week…)?
 Recorded video is the next best thing to live (and certainly better than nothing!)
 But YOU don’t even have to be on camera!

 I was watching Kim Garst on Facebook (LIVE, of course)…someone whose philosophies, skills and talents I admire.
 During the broadcast (about do’s and don’ts for the latest Facebook algorithms), she recommended several video creation tools, only a couple of which I was familiar with.
-So I decided to check ’em out, give them a test and report back to my on audience about my experiences.
+So I decided to check ’em out, give them a test and report back to my own audience about my experiences.
 Most of these tools have a premium version available but I’m reviewing the free or trial version for each of them here.

 Ripl: You can get this one for iPhone or Android (no desktop version at this time).
-Open Ripl and you’re presented with engagement stats, 3 suggested post projects (for instance, #TBT, Just-For-Fun and Question) and a big blue + sign button to create your own project.
+EDIT: Desktop version now available!
+Open the Ripl app and you’re presented with engagement stats, 3 suggested post projects (for instance, #TBT, Just-For-Fun and Question) and a big blue + sign button to create your own project.
 Tap the + sign, enter the text you want to use for your video and you’re on your way!
 You’ll get several templates to choose from, each one with a few different choices for backgrounds, music and fonts (you can also upload your own images and music tracks).
 You don’t get unlimited options, but for a free app that lets you create quality videos on the fly, I can’t complain.
-I like that once you add custom colors the app “remembers” them for future use.
+I like that once you add custom colors, the app “remembers” them for future use.
 I don’t like that you can’t add a logo, but that is available with the paid version (along with many more templates, fonts and music tracks).
 One other caveat: you can’t save to your device with the free version – it only allows for posting directly to social media (so if you’re creating a video at 3am, chances are no one’s gonna see it LOL).
 Bonus: Ripl shows you engagement stats (likes, comments, etc) for your Ripl videos right in the app.
 Here’s what I created using Ripl:

 Canva and Easil: I found these two content creation tools to be nearly identical in layout and functionality.
 One difference between the two is that you can use Canva on your desktop, iPhone or Android while Easil is currently a desktop-only app.
 You’ll also notice that the toolbox is on the right in Easil instead of the left.
 And, finally, Easil is priced a little lower than Canva for Work.
 If you want to use the animation tools for either of these offerings, you’ll need the premium version (but you can get a trial of either or both of them for 30 days).